Skip to main content

 If the cluster size is 3 and the replication factor is also 3, then all nodes can serve the query.
 The consistency level determines how many nodes will be queried.

-If the cluster size is 10 and the replication factor is 3, the 3 nodes which contain that data (class) can serve queries, coordinated by the coordinator node.
+If the cluster size is 10 and the replication factor is 3, the 3 nodes which contain that data (collection) can serve queries, coordinated by the coordinator node.
 The client waits until x (the consistency level) nodes have responded.